Stockard Channing: Later work

 Channing received several awards in 2002.
 She won the Emmy Award for Outstanding Supporting Actress in a Drama Series for her work on The West Wing.
 That same year, she also won the Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie and the Screen Actors Guild Award for Best Actress in a Television Movie or Miniseries for her portrayal of Judy Shepard in The Matthew Shepard Story, a docudrama about Matthew Shepard's life and murder.
 Channing received the 2002 London Film Critics Circle Award (ALFS) for Best Actress of the Year for her role in the film The Business of Strangers.
 For The Business of Strangers, she was also nominated for the American Film Institute Best Actress award.
 In 2003, she was awarded the Women in Film Lucy Award.

 In 2005, Channing won a Daytime Emmy Award for Outstanding Performer in a Children/Youth/Family Special for Jack (2004), a Showtime TV movie about a young man struggling to understand why his father left the family for another man.
 Channing played Jack's mother.
 She was selected for the second narrator of the Animal Planet hit series Meerkat Manor in 2008, replacing Sean Astin, who did the first three seasons.
 In November 2008, she returned to Broadway as Vera Simpson in the musical Pal Joey and was nominated for the 2009 Tony Award for Best Leading Actress in a Musical.

 In 2005, Channing starred in Out of Practice with Henry Winkler, receiving an Emmy nomination for her role.
 She played the role of Lydia Barnes, ex-wife of Stewart Barnes (Winkler), and had two sons and a lesbian daughter (Christopher Gorham, Paula Marshall, Ty Burrell).
 The show aired for one season (22 episodes).
 From 2012, Channing played a recurring role in The Good Wife.
-She played the role of the title character's mother, Veronica Loy until the final season in 2016.
+She played the role of the title character's mother Veronica Loy until the final season in 2016.

-She returned to the stage in June 2010, to Dublin's Gaiety Theatre to play Lady Bracknell in Rough Magic Theatre Company's production of Oscar Wilde's The Importance of Being Earnest.
+She returned to the stage in June 2010, to Dublin's Gaiety Theatre to play Lady Bracknell in Rough Magic's production of Oscar Wilde's The Importance of Being Earnest.
 Channing appeared in the play Other Desert Cities Off-Broadway at Lincoln Center and then on Broadway, as of October 2011.
 Channing was nominated for the Drama Desk Award, Outstanding Actress in a Play, and the Tony Award for Best Performance by a Leading Actress in a Play for Other Desert Cities.
 In 2018, she played the lead in Apologia, which had a limited run in London, and then moved to the Roundabout Theatre Co. in NYC.